 Don’t be bullied

-Just because you are not the one going through the pain, it doesn’t mean you should miss out on helping, or being part of it, just because the midwife tells you.
+Just because you are not going through the pain, it doesn’t mean you should miss out on helping or being part of it, just because the midwife tells you.

 It is a HUGE life experience for you.

 I have heard stories about midwives telling the partners to ‘sit down in the corner and keep quiet.’

 No chance, this is my life experience, and I am getting involved.